 - Participate in school activities, extracurriculars, and make sure your Good Samaritan hours are up to date!
 All of these things help to make your high school experience valuable.

 - Informally visit some of the local colleges in the area (Millersville, Elizabethtown, Franklin and Marshall, Lebanon Valley, etc.) to see what they are like and become familiar with what to expect from a college/university.

 - Do you have a learning exceptionality?
 This is a great time to have all testing updated for upcoming college testing and necessary college admissions documents.
 Please see your Instructional Support Teacher if you have questions.

 - Learn about colleges by doing research, visiting with college reps in the Counseling Office, and going to college fairs.
 LCHS offers a Catholic College Fair every fall.
 Your student's Naviance account provides numerous college resources including a college search, match, and compare tool.

-- Sign up to take the PSAT which is offered in October of every year.
+- Take the PSAT at Lancaster Catholic High School in October.
+This test is offered to Catholic High students for FREE.
 Even if you took this test as a sophomore, you can only enter your scores from junior year to be considered for the National Merit Scholarship Qualifying Competition.
 The PSAT will help to prepare you for the actual SAT test in the Spring.

 In the Winter

 - Sign up to take college admissions tests in the spring.
 You should take either the SAT or the ACT.
 Some people take both and decide which test they like more. there are many free resources offered online to help prepare you for the SAT and ACT.
 Khan Academy is an excellent tool that you can access through collegeboard.org.